docker-hy/docker-hy.github.io/data/part-1/section-2.md

 hidden: false
 ---

 Next we will start using a more useful image than hello-world.
-We can run ubuntu just with `docker run ubuntu`.
+We can run Ubuntu just with `docker run ubuntu`.

 ```console
 $ docker run ubuntu